ebzzry/ebzzry.github.io/src/en/flakes.md

 ```

 we create an output package named `packages.x86-64_linux.hello`, assigning it
 the `hello` derivation from Nixpkgs.
-We have to specify the arch, or as Nix calls
+We have to specify the arch, because
-it, system, because packages are system-specific.
-Next, we create a
+packages are system-specific.
+Next, we create a default output package which
-default output package which would be evaluated if no package is specified.
-We use the
+would be evaluated if no package is specified.
+We use the identifier
-identifier `self.packages.x86-64_linux.hello` to select
+`self.packages.x86-64_linux.hello` to select `packages.x86-64_linux.hello` that
-`packages.x86-64_linux.hello` that was previously defined in this same
+was previously defined in this same attribute set.
-attribute set.

 Let's refactor `outputs` to make it more readable: